 - I mostly write stories about ordinary people who learn, live and lead change for a better world.

-- I am married, a father of four children and grandfather of seven.
+- I am married, a father of four children and grandfather of eight.

 - A lifelong learner – founder, Leonardo Institute of Lifelong Learning

-- Fellow of the Australian Institute of Management (FAIM)
+- Previously Fellow of the Australian Institute of Management (FAIM)

 - Over 20 years experience teaching management and marketing subjects at Australian Institute of Management, RMIT University and Kangan Institute.